-- Plan D is extensive as well and covers everything except hospitalization after 365 days and skilled nursing care after 101 days.
+- Plan D is extensive as well and covers everything except hospitalization after 365 days and nursing care after 101 days.
 It also doesn’t cover Part B deductibles.

 - Plan G is very popular, as it covers many of the Part B deductibles.
-However, it may not cover hospitalization or skilled nursing care.

 - Plan M provides extensive coverage but only covers half of your Part A deductible for hospitalization.

 - Plan N has extremely low premiums compared to other plans.
 It requires a small co-payment for some office and hospital visits.